 Convenors: Thomas Stocker - University of Bern, Switzerland; Katrin Meissner - University of New South Wales, Australia; Krishna Achuta Rao - Indian Institute of Technology, India

 Session description: Advances in assessment, understanding, modeling and impact of potential rapid and/or irreversible changes (sometimes known as “tipping points”) in the climate system potential irreversible changes in ice sheets, sea-ice, forests, permafrost, AMOC and coral reefs etc.

 - "Hysteresis and irreversibility in a climate system", Soon-Il An - Yonsei University, Republic of Korea - Remotely

 - "The role of internal variability and feedbacks controlling AMOC stability", Anastasia Romanou - NASA, USA

 - "Earth system tipping points and how to anticipate them", Niklas Boers - Technical University of Munich, Germany Remotely

 Convenors: Eleanor Blyth - UK Centre for Ecology & Hydrology, UK; Anna Sörensson - Centro de Investigaciones del Mar y la Atmósfera (CIMA), Argentina; Aihui Wang - Institute of Atmospheric Physics (IAP), China

-Convenors: Meghan Cronin - NOAA (USA); Precious Mongwe - University of Cape Town, South Africa; Luciano Pezzi - Instituto Nacional de Pesquisas Espaciais (INPE), Brazil
+Convenors: Meghan Cronin - NOAA Pacific Marine Environmental Laboratory (PMEL), USA; Precious Mongwe - Council of Scientific and Industrial Research (CSIR), South Africa; Luciano Pezzi - Instituto Nacional de Pesquisas Espaciais (INPE), Brazil

 Session description : Processes involving air-sea interaction and air-sea ice interaction affecting regional and global climate, including surface energy fluxes, chemical interactions and dynamical interactions.